ChristinaLK/swc-lessons/git/git-notes.md

 Click through slides on screen - this is the basic cycle of version control: creating a repo, adding/committing files, modifying files, adding committing files, etc.  So now we’re going to do this with commands in the bash shell.
-Make sure everyone is in moved folder.
+Make sure everyone is in `project_files`.

 ~~~
 $git init